joshuabello2550/Flisker/README.md

 # Project 1 - *FLisker*

-**Name of your app** shows the latest movies currently playing in theaters.
+Flisker shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **14** hours spent in total